nandorojo/expo-next-react-navigation/README.md

 ## `useFocusEffect`

 See [react navigation docs](https://reactnavigation.org/docs/en/next/use-focus-effect.html#docsNav).
 On web, it simply replaces the focus effect with a normal effect hook.
+On mobile, it is the exact react navigation hook.

-Make sure to use `useCallback` for the function you pass it, as seen in the example.
+Make sure to use [useCallback](https://reactjs.org/docs/hooks-reference.html#usecallback) as seen in the example.

 ```es6
 import { useFocusEffect } from 'expo-next-react-navigation'